Beatrice Sumner Thompson

+Personal life

+Around 1900 Thompson relocated to Los Angeles, California with her family.
+She was there a short time before she married Samuel William Thompson, who worked for the Southern Pacific Railroad.
+They had two children, Anita and Sumner.
+The couple lived briefly in Chicago, Illinois.
+Beatrice returned to Los Angeles in 1905 and Samuel joined her around 1909.
 In the 1920 the Thompsons separated, leaving Beatrice in reduced circumstances.
-Her daughter Anita had a notable career as an actress and model.
+Her daughter had a notable career as an actress and model.
 Beatrice Sumner Thompson died on February 14, 1938, in Los Angeles.